-- Fresh fruit (dried fruit is high in sugar and can cause dental decay, and is best reserved for meals) - Vegetable sticks e.g. carrot, cucumber, pepper, baby corn with dips based on yogurt, cream cheese or pulses in such dishes as hummus - Wholegrain breakfast cereals with milk - Cheese cubes and crackers/breadsticks or chapatti - Sandwiches, filled rolls and pitta breads with fillings (as listed on page 4) - Vegetable bhajis - Toast and French toast with a spread - Slices of pizza with a plain dough base that has not been fried - Yogurt and fromage frais - Crumpets, scones, pitta bread with a spread - Currant buns and teacakes - Pancakes, fruit muffins and plain biscuits\ - Homemade plain popcorn - Cakes containing dried fruit or vegetables or nuts e.g. fruit cake and carrot cake.\
+- Fresh fruit (dried fruit sticks to teeth and can cause dental decay, and should be limitedto mealtimes) - Vegetable sticks e.g. carrot, cucumber, pepper, baby corn with dips based on yogurt, cream cheese or pulses in such dishes as hummus - Wholegrain breakfast cereals with milk - Cheese cubes and crackers/breadsticks or chapatti - Sandwiches, filled rolls and pitta breads with fillings (as listed on page 4) - Vegetable bhajis - Toast and French toast with a spread - Slices of pizza with a plain dough base that has not been fried - Yogurt and fromage frais - Crumpets, scones, pitta bread with a spread - Currant buns and teacakes\ - Pancakes, fruit muffins and plain biscuits\ - Homemade plain popcorn - Cakes containing dried fruit or vegetables or nuts e.g. fruit cake and carrot cake.\